Beaumont School

 Our Curriculum

-Details of our A Level outcomes this year, including three-year trends, are available on the school website: www.beaumontschool.com.
-We are able to offer a range of subjects through our extensive curriculum and, with our arrangements with the BeauSandVer Education Trust, the following subjects can also be worked into your programme: Dance, English Language, Media Studies, Music Technology, Product Design and Textiles.
+We are able to offer a range of subjects through our extensive curriculum and, with our arrangements with the BeauSandVer Education Trust, the following subjects can also be worked into your programme: Business Studies, Dance, English Language, Music Technology, Product Design, Textiles and Law A Levels, as well as Level 3 qualifications in Business, Applied Science and in Food Science and Nutrition.

 Students’ personal development and well-being is outstanding.
 They enjoy Sixth Form life.
 A wide range of activities supports learning including an extensive range of extra-curricular activities and visits.
 The structures in place support learning, progress and attainment very well … so students make outstanding progress.
 Teachers plan exciting challenging lessons that stretch students’ thinking.
 Leadership of the Sixth Form is outstanding.
 Achievement in the Sixth Form is outstanding.
 Teaching in the Sixth Form is outstanding.
 Teachers monitor, review and assess students often.
 A wide range of activities supports learning including an extensive range of extra-curricular activities and visits.

-Examination Results 2020
+Examination Results 2025

 Please note that the results shown are for Beaumont.
 Results for BeauSandVer are available on the website (www.beausandver.org.uk)

-University Destinations 2020
+University Destinations 2025

 Engaging in Sixth Form Life

-Academic achievement is of paramount importance but students enhance their intellectual and social development by participating in the many extra-curricular opportunities that are offered in drama, music, sport and community involvement.
+Academic achievement is of paramount importance but students also enhance their intellectual and social development by participating in the many extra-curricular opportunities that are offered in drama, music, sport and community involvement.

 Drama